Neuschwanstein Castle: Funding

-Even after his debts had reached 14 million marks, King Ludwig II insisted on continuation of his architectural projects; he threatened suicide if his creditors seized his palaces.
+Even after his debts had reached 14 million marks, King Ludwig II insisted on the continuation of his architectural projects; he threatened suicide if his creditors seized his palaces.
 In early 1886, Ludwig asked his cabinet for a credit of 6 million marks, which was denied.
 In April, he followed Bismarck's advice to apply for the money to his parliament.
-In June, the Bavarian government decided to depose the King who was living at Neuschwanstein at the time.
-On 9 June, he was incapacitated and on 10 June, he had the deposition commission arrested in the gatehouse.
+In June, the Bavarian government decided to depose the King, who was living at Neuschwanstein at the time.
+On 9 June, he was incapacitated, and on 10 June, he had the deposition commission arrested in the gatehouse.
 In expectation of the commission, he alerted the gendarmerie and fire brigades of surrounding places for his protection.
-A second commission headed by Bernhard von Gudden arrived on the next day, and the King was forced to leave the palace that night.
+A second commission headed by Bernhard von Gudden arrived on the next day.
+The King was forced to leave the palace that night.
 Ludwig was put under the supervision of Gudden.
 On 13 June, both died under mysterious circumstances in the shallow shore water of Lake Starnberg near Berg Castle.